skyflowapi/skyflow-node/README.md

 }
 ```

-All interactions with the [Skyflow Platform API] is done through client methods.
-Some examples are below, but for a full
+All interactions with the Skyflow Platform API is done through client methods.
- list of methods please refer to the JsDoc page for the [Client].

 ## Table of Contents